1983–84 Queens Park Rangers F.C. season

 During the 1983–84 English football season, Queens Park Rangers competed in the First Division, having been promoted as the Second Division champions the previous season.

 Season summary

-QPR enjoyed a solid season upon their return to the First Division, finishing fifth and qualifying for the UEFA Cup.
+QPR enjoyed an excellent season upon their return to the First Division, With a six game First Division season Longest winning run finishing fifth and qualifying for the UEFA Cup.
 At the end of the season, their manager Terry Venables left to manage Barcelona; he was replaced by the Crystal Palace manager Alan Mullery.

 Kit

 QPR's kits were manufactured by Adidas, who introduced a new kit for the season.
 The kits also bore sponsorship for the first time, with Rangers receiving sponsorship from Guinness.